wshyang/csv-simplify/README.md

     - Get the subset of the input dataframe for the current chunk using the `iloc` method of pandas with the start and end row numbers as the arguments
     - Generate the sheet name for the current chunk using the formula `"Simplified_" + str(end + 2)`
     - Write the subset of the input dataframe to the writer object with the sheet name and the index argument set to True using the `to_excel` method of pandas
-- Write the original dataframe to the writer object with the sheet name "Original" and the index argument set to True using the `to_excel` method of pandas
+- Write the original mapping dataframe to the writer object with the sheet name "Original" and the index argument set to True using the `to_excel` method of pandas
 - Write the pattern counts to the writer object with the sheet name "Pattern Counts" and the index argument set to True using the `to_excel` method of pandas
 - Write the pivot table to the writer object with the sheet name "Command Patterns" and the index argument set to True using the `to_excel` method of pandas
 - Save the writer object using the `save` method of pandas